What products must have CE marking?

 CE marking mandatory for more than 20 product groups

 CE marking is mandatory for more than 20 product groups, including construction products, gas appliances, toys, measuring instruments, mobile phones and lifts.
 The European Commission website has a list of types of products for which CE marking is mandatory.
-The Netherlands Enterprise Agency (RVO.nl) has a list of directives under which CE marking is compulsory.

 A company may not apply CE marking to any product for which it is not mandatory.
 Any company that does so will be guilty of deception.